reshinto/programming_language_syntax_comparison/readme.md

 // folder name that the current file is in, all other files that are in this folder can be imported without additional code package com.example.demoapi.student;

-// .* does not work for normal module imports import java.time.LocalDate;
+// normal type modules import cannot use .* import java.time.LocalDate;
 import java.time.Period;

+// methods from type modules can use static to enable .* import static java.time.LocalDate.*;

-// method 1
+// decorator import method 1
 import javax.persistence.Entity;
 import javax.persistence.Id;
 import javax.persistence.Table;